popphp/pop-queue/README.md

 ### Run Until

-A "run until" value can be set with the task object to give it an "expiration" date:
+By default, a task is set to an unlimited number of attempts and is expected to continue to execute at its scheduled time.
+However, a "run until" value can be set with the task object to give it an "expiration" date:

 ```php
 use Pop\Queue\Processor\Task;